6 Things That Depression Definitely Is NOT

 Mental illness seldom looks the same.
 Very often, it's totally invisible.

-4. What depression is NOT: a fake illness
+4. A fake illness

-Just because a person with depression isn't running a fever or vomiting up their everything bagel (god, I want an everything bagel) that doesn't mean their illness isn't real.
+Just because a person with depression isn't running a fever or vomiting up their everything bagel (god, I want an everything bagel) doesn't mean their illness isn't real.

 A person with depression is not faking being sick or malingering.
 They've got a legitimate mental illness that often can have very real symptoms.